crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 First you take three successive thread dumps with five second pause.

-By reviewing the position of threads in the output, you can quickly develop a reasonable picture of what your application is doing.
+You can quickly develop a reasonable picture of your application by reviewing the thread activity in these dumps.

 Search the thread dumps
 for your java code package name to find threads specific to